-Some schemas that ship with the Oracle database (for example, SYSTEM) contain objects that will be implicitly maintained by SQL Apply.
-However, if you put a user-defined table in SYSTEM, it will not be maintained even if it has columns of supported data types.
+Some schemas that ship with the Oracle database (for example, SYSTEM) contain objects that are implicitly maintained by SQL Apply.
+However, if you put a user-defined table in SYSTEM, then it is not maintained even if it has columns of supported data types.
 To discover which objects are not maintained by SQL Apply, you must run two queries.
 The first query is as follows:

-'''

 SQL> SELECT OWNER FROM DBA_LOGSTDBY_SKIP WHERE STATEMENT_OPT = 'INTERNAL SCHEMA';

-'''

-This will return all schemas that are considered to be internal.
-User tables placed in these schemas will not be replicated on a logical standby database and will not show up in the DBA_LOGSTDBY_UNSUPPORTED view.
-Tables in these schemas that are created by Oracle will be maintained on a logical standby, if the feature implemented in the schema is supported in the context of logical standby.
+This returns all schemas that are considered to be internal.
+User tables placed in these schemas are not replicated on a logical standby database and do not show up in the DBA_LOGSTDBY_UNSUPPORTED view.
+Tables in these schemas that are created by Oracle are maintained on a logical standby, if the feature implemented in the schema is supported in the context of logical standby.

 The second query you must run is as follows.
-It returns tables that do not belong to internal schemas and will not be maintained by SQL Apply because of unsupported data types:
+It returns tables that do not belong to internal schemas and are not maintained by SQL Apply because of unsupported data types:

-'''

-SQL> SELECT DISTINCT OWNER, TABLE_NAME FROM DBA_LOGSTDBY_UNSUPPORTED -
+SQL> SELECT DISTINCT OWNER,TABLE_NAME FROM DBA_LOGSTDBY_UNSUPPORTED > ORDER BY OWNER,TABLE_NAME;

-ORDER BY OWNER, TABLE_NAME;

-'''